ga4gh/data-security/AAI/AAIConnectProfile.md

 1. MUST NOT contain a `jku` in the header.

-2. The body MUST NOT include `aud`.
+2. The payload claims MUST NOT include `aud`.

-3. The body MUST contain at least one GA4GH Claim.
+3. The payload claims MUST contain at least one GA4GH Claim.

 ##### Embedded Document Token Format